mrismanaziz/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## Why didn’t the orange win the race?
+It ran out of juice.